by Chuck Norton

 Stop right there and let those numbers sink in.
 We are a nation where the people self identify as conservatives more than liberals almost two to one.
 Yet look at the exit polling of those who actually voted: 35% identified as conservative, 25% as liberal and 41% as moderate.

 The math does not lie.
 More conservative men stayed home, evangelicals turned out but in lesser numbers than in previous elections.
 Even in bastions of conservatism such as Elkhart County Indiana, and counties in North Florida had more conservative voters stay home.

 My establishment Republican friends are not going to like this, but the math is what the math is.
-In 2010 Sarah Palin, Michelle Bachmann, Newt Gingrich, Marco Rubio and Allen West were the top of the political narrative.
-Women, who are to be swing voters, voted in heavier numbers for GOP/TEA Party candidates in nine of the top ten swing states than in any election since the 1984 Reagan landslide.
-This time women broke for the Democrats.
+In 2010 Sarah Palin, Michelle Bachmann, Newt Gingrich, Marco Rubio and Allen West were the top of the political narrative, women and Catholics voted in heavier numbers for GOP/TEA Party candidates in nine of the top ten swing states than in any election since the 1984 Reagan landslide.
+In 2012, with Mitt Romney as the top of the ticket and narrative, women broke for the Democrats.

-Just to give an example of what went wrong, look at the moral clarity of the messaging in 2010 vs 2012.
+Just to give an example of what went wrong, examine the moral clarity of the messaging in 2010 vs 2012.

 This was the prevailing political message in 2010: